Obiente/Cloud/docs/guides/vps-provisioning.md

 PROXMOX_STORAGE_POOL=ceph-pool  # Ceph storage
 ```

+⚠️ **Important:** For template-based VMs (linked clones), `PROXMOX_STORAGE_POOL` does **not** affect the cloned disk.
+Linked clones inherit the template's storage pool.
+This setting only applies to VMs created without templates (ISO installation), new disks created when templates have no disk, or additional disks.
+To use a different storage pool for cloned VMs, create your template on the desired storage pool.

 ## Related Documentation

 - [VPS Gateway Setup Guide](vps-gateway-setup.md) - Detailed guide for setting up the vps-gateway service